Corduroy: a fantastic fabric!

 Pablo bag at Atelier Jumadi

-So any ideas for sewing the wide wale corduroy?
+Any ideas for sewing wide wale corduroy?